 All parents, particularly parents of new enrolments, are encouraged to join our Parents and Community (P&C) Association.
 This is an organisation which provides tremendous help and support to the school.
 Meetings are held on the third Monday of each month in the Meeting Rooms located near the school's Front Office at 6:00pm, with the opportunity to join the meeting online via Microsoft Teams if you are unable to attend in person.

-P&C Meetings 2024
+P&C Meeting dates can be found on our school calendar.